nelmio/alice/README.md

 This loader maintains its list of built objects, so `load` can be called multiple times with different files if your fixture file starts growing unmanageably large.

+Using the `Loader` class directly also allows you to add more customization to how your objects are instantiated, properties are set, and what kinds of files you can parse.
+The following methods are all available for these purposes:

+* `addParser`: Parsers handle new types of files
+* `addProcessor`: Processors handle new ways to generate properties
+* `addBuilder`: Builders handle the generation of fixtures themselves
+* `addInstantiator`: Instantiators handle creating instances
+* `addPopulator`: Populators handle setting properties on instances

 > **Note**: To load plain PHP files, the files must return an array containing the same structure as the yaml files have.

 ## Reference ##